kbighorse/working-with-me/README.md

 ### My growth areas are:
 - front-end performance enhancement and monitoring
 - system administration and AWS
-- learning how to use Docker in non-trivial ways
+- using Docker in non-trivial ways
 - Graphql
 - public speaking